r52/op64/README.md

 #op64

-op64 is an experimental 64-bit emulator for Windows and Linux (future), based on the [Project 64](http://www.pj64-emu.com/) and [mupen64plus](https://code.google.com/p/mupen64plus/) cores, with support for the zilmar plugin specification plugins.
+op64 is an experimental 64-bit emulator for Windows and Linux, based on the [Project 64](http://www.pj64-emu.com/) and [mupen64plus](https://code.google.com/p/mupen64plus/) cores, with support for the zilmar plugin specification plugins.
 It is licensed under the GNU General Public License version 2.

 ## System Requirements
 * OS